rtymchyk/babel-plugin-extract-text/README.md

 - Supports translator comments and context (comments are only available for components)
 - Validation (e.g. props missing on component, non-string literals are used for call expression arguments)

+## Setup
+1. `npm install babel-extract-gettext babel-plugin-syntax-jsx`
+2. In babel configuration: `{ plugins: ['syntax-jsx', ['babel-extract-gettext', { ... options ... }]] }`

+  <em>`babel-plugin-syntax-jsx` plugin is required only if you want to extract strings from JSX/React</em>

+#### Options
+This plugin allows a number of configurations to be passed:
+- `outputFile`: Output PO file (default `strings.po`)
+- `includeReference`: Whether to include a file reference for PO entries (default `false`)
+- `baseDir`: Root directory of project.
+Everything up to and including this will be stripped from entry references.
+- `charset`: Character set for the PO (default `UTF-8`)
+- `headers`: Object indicating all PO headers to include.
+See the default headers [here](https://github.com/rtymchyk/babel-extract-gettext/blob/master/builders.js#L20).
+- `component`/`function`: Objects customizing the extraction for component/function respectively.
+This includes the React component name to look for, the function names, and so on.
+See the default configuration [here](https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js).

 ## Example
 Plugin Configuration
 ```javascript